rdlf0/comment-released-prs-action/README.md

-# GitHub Action - Adds release comments to PRs
+# GitHub Action - Adds release comments to PRs v2
 This action iterates through all PRs that are part of a release and adds a comment to each of them.
 It runs only when triggered by a `release` event and a `published` action.

+# What's new
+- Added a new input parameter for specifying custom body text for the posted comment
+- Improved documentation

+Refer [here](https://github.com/rdlf0/comment-released-prs-action/blob/v1/README.md) for previous versions.

+# Usage
 ## Inputs
 ### `repo-token`
 **Required** The `GITHUB_TOKEN` secret.